 9 Ernestine Wilhelmine Dragorius was born on Sept 12, 1859 and baptized in the Protestant church in Czarnikau, Posen.
 Her parents were Friedrich Dragorius and Caroline Koenig.

 10 In 1865, a Friedrich Dragorius, his wife Louise and his daughter Ernestine came to America via Canada, leaving Hamburg May 1, 1865 on the sailship Othello.
-Although the wife's name does not match, the daughter's age matches Ernestine and the emigration year matches the dates she gave in the 1900 US census.
+Although the wife's name does not match the name on the marriage records, the daughter's age matches Ernestine and the emigration year matches the dates she gave in the 1900 US census.
 The family arrived near the end of the US Civil War.
 He lists his occupation as "worker" and his home town as Putzig Hauland, Posen, Germany.
 The other family from Putzig Hauland on the ship went by the last name "Hoeft".

 11 The town also went by the names "Pützighauland" and "Putzig Hauland".
 Hauland is a somewhat common village name forthe region indicating that the town was built in the Dutch or "Holland" style.
 This area of Putzig and surrounds of Putzighauland, Ascherbude, Follstein, Gross Kotten, Stieglitz, is about half way between Berlin, Germany and Warsaw, Poland.
 The area was former day Prussia and parts even bordered Pommerania.
 Today, this area is within modern day Poland.
 From 1818 to 1887, the Kreis (county) that covered this area was Czarnikau.
 It split in 1887 so that the west half of the same physical area that was previously called Kreis Czarnikau was now named Kreis Filehne, and, the end half retained the old name, Kreis Czarnikau.
 This combined area lies directly west of the a city also named, Czarnikau.
 Prior to 1818, this was known as the Neztedistrict (names after the river Netze).
 The town is now called Gajewo and it is located in Poland.
 You can read more about the village here (site is in German): http://www.netzekreis.de/ortschaften/putzighauland/putzighauland.html